ey92/notes/1101/1101vocab.md

 **homophony** - phenomenon where 2+ distinct morphemes or nonphrasal linguistic expressions happen to have the same form

-**productive** - descibes morpheme or rule that can be used to produce novel grammatical forms
+**productive** - describes morpheme or rule that can be used to produce novel grammatical forms

-**word formation process** - combination of morphemes according to rules of the language to make new wordsor forms of words
+**word formation process** - combination of morphemes according to rules of the language to make new words or forms of words

 **affixation** - word formation process in which affixes added onto stems